Best practices for securing PaaS web and mobile applications using Azure App Service

-- Restrict access based on the need to know and least privilege security principles.
 Restricting access is imperative for organizations that want to enforce security policies for data access.
-Role-Based Access Control (RBAC) can be used to assign permissions to users, groups, and applications at a certain scope.
-To learn more about granting users access to applications, see get started with access management.
+You can use role-based access control (RBAC) to assign permissions to users, groups, and applications at a certain scope, such as the need to know and least privilege security principles.
+To learn more about granting users access to applications, see What is role-based access control.

-- Protect your keys.
 It doesn't matter how good your security is if you lose your subscription keys.
 Azure Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services.
-By using Key Vault, you can encrypt keys and secrets (such as authentication keys, storage account keys, data encryption keys, .PFX files, and passwords) by using keys that are protected by hardware security modules (HSMs).
+With Key Vault, you can encrypt keys and secrets (such as authentication keys, storage account keys, data encryption keys, .PFX files, and passwords) by using keys that are protected by hardware security modules (HSMs).
 For added assurance, you can import or generate keys in HSMs.
-See Azure Key Vault to learn more.
 You can also use Key Vault to manage your TLS certificates with auto-renewal.
+See What is Azure Key Vault to learn more.

-- Restrict incoming source IP addresses.
-App Service Environment has a virtual network integration feature that helps you restrict incoming source IP addresses through network security groups (NSGs).
+App Service Environments has a virtual network integration feature that helps you restrict incoming source IP addresses through network security groups (NSGs).
 If you are unfamiliar with Azure Virtual Networks (VNETs), this is a capability that allows you to place many of your Azure resources in a non-internet, routable network that you control access to.
 To learn more, see Integrate your app with an Azure Virtual Network.

 This article introduced you to a collection of App Service security best practices for securing your PaaS web and mobile applications.
 To learn more about securing your PaaS deployments, see: